Nainik2509/Vuexy-React-Next-Js/docs/guide/components/styled-components.md

 - Make a new file in the `src/layouts/styles` folder (say `src/layouts/styles/react-hot-toast/index.ts`)
 - Copy the code from the `src/@core/styles/react-hot-toast/index.ts` file and paste it into the `src/layouts/styles/react-hot-toast/index.ts` file
-- Remove the following code for it
+- Remove the following code:

 ```ts
 '& > div': {